LiveWire

 I have a knack for missing buses.
 There are times when I would be a minute late, and the bus would have left.
 There are times when I would be there on dot, and the bus would have still left, early.
 There are times when I leave early (in my defence, early enough...), and the bus would have been earlier still!
 I have a bad luck with buses.

 I was so afraid, that when I left NYC after thanksgiving, I reached the bus stop 1 hour in advance so I wouldn't miss it.
 For the rest of the journey, I was hungry.
-When I left home during the break, I reached the bus stop 30 minutes in advance.
-But in my anxiety, I forgot to bring my passport.
+When I had left home during the break, I reached the bus stop 30 minutes in advance.
+But in my anxiety, I forgot to bring my passport for a flight I was to take in a few days.
 When we stopped in Harrisburg, I missed the bus because it was overbooked.
 I had to wait 2 hours for the next one.
 I was in half a mind to go back home.

 I had to call my roommate and ask her to bring my passport to Philadelphia, and meet her when she gets there to take a flight.
 Sad part was, I had to take a bus to go to Philadelphia.
-And this time, I missed it.
+And this time too, I missed it.
 I missed it big.

 It was that morning when I left Greenbelt, and Kiran came to Washington to send me off.
 After we got out of the train station, we were searching for I Street.
 Rather, we thought it was First Street, and later someone corrected us that it wasn't the Roman numeral '1', it was upper case 'i'.
 So the entire time, we had to have looked for 'i' street.